gb160/gb160.github.io/purchasing_info.md

-# Information
+# Purchasing Information

-Please read the following before doing anything:
+**It is presumed if you purchase this app you have read and understood the following:**

 This app is iOS only.